630-357-2456 ext. 24

 - life transitions

-Sue has extensive experience in both inpatient and outpatient settings including; psychiatric care, detox and residential facilities.
-She also has experience with crises intervention, and conducting assessments.
-Sue has comprehensive background in teaching and training across a wide variety of settings.
+Sue has extensive experience in both inpatient and outpatient mental health settings including; psychiatric units, detox centers and residential facilities.
+She also has a comprehensive background in teaching and training across a wide variety of settings.
 Her favorite topics to facilitate include: shame/guilt, self-care, process-addictions, co-dependency, cognitive distortions, relapse prevention and forgiveness.

-Sue is a Licensed Clinical Social Worker and a Certified Alcohol and Drug Counselor.
+Sue is a Licensed Clinical Social Worker, a Certified Alcohol and Drug Counselor and has received certification in Cognitive Behavioral Therapy.
 She studied at both at Marquette University and North Central College earning a degree in education and a minor in psychology.
 She received her Masters of Social Work from Aurora University.

-When not in the office, Sue cherishes time with her children, husband and adopted greyhounds.
-She enjoys yoga, training for marathons and family movie nights
+When not in the office, Sue cherishes time with her children, husband and rescued racing greyhounds.
+She enjoys running, family movie nights and continuing to grow as an individual and a compassionate therapist.